The Fintech Revolution is not a fairy tale or science fiction; it’s reality changing the shape of the global financial system.

 Several data breaches that occurred in different parts of the world not so long ago have forced incumbents and their younger partners to take notice.

-Better cybersecurity and, hence, customer experience can be achieved by strengthening the infrastructure of applications and usage of firewalls.
+Better cybersecurity and, hence, customer experience can be achieved by strengthening the infrastructure of applications and the usage of firewalls.

 Personalised automatic support